What is Cognitive Behavioral Therapy (CBT)?

 Obviously, to get rid of obesity, you’ll have to focus on exercise and controlling food intake.
 But doing this excessively may harm you.
 So, CBT corrects the viewpoint about their body.
 The body is a part of a person, so getting a fit body is important.
 But that is not everything that someone has.

-Thus correcting body image, CBT ensures that people don’t gain a wrong concept about their body and lose weight.
+Thus correcting body image, CBT ensures that people don’t gain the wrong concepts about their bodies and lose weight.
 A healthy idea about losing weight makes it more effective.

 Step 4: Restructuring Weight Loss Goals